Create User Profiles and Assign Privileges

 Example:

-Specifies the type of connection to which this rule applies.
-The connection type can be netconf (Network Configuration Protocol), cli (Command Line Interface), or xml (Extensible Markup Language ).
-It is recommended that you enter an asterisk '*'; this indicates that the command rule applies to all connection types.
+The connection type can be netconf (Network Configuration Protocol), cli (Command Line Interface), or xml (Extensible Markup Language).
+Entering an asterisk (*) applies the command rule to all connection types.

 Step 9